grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 ## Motivation

+Consider the following scenario:

 *A researcher has to adjust the standard errors (SEs) for a regression model that she has already run.
 Maybe this is to appease a journal referee.
-She needs to convince readers that she hasn't cherry-picked her results, after all.
 Or, maybe it's because she is busy iterating through the early stages of a project.
 She's still getting to grips with her data and wants to understand how sensitive her results are to different modeling assumptions.*

 Does that sound familiar?
 I believe it should, because something like that has happened to me on every single one of my empirical projects.
 I end up estimating multiple versions of the *same* underlying regression model &mdash; even putting them side-by-side in a regression table, where the only difference across columns is slight tweaks to the way that the SEs were calculated.